usefulmove/comp/USAGE.md

   14400
 ```

-As another example, `fold` be used with the `..` range operator to calculate the sum of the reciprocals of powers of 2 as shown below.
+As another example, `fold` be used with the `to range operator to calculate the sum of the reciprocals of powers of 2 as shown below.
 <img src="https://raw.githubusercontent.com/usefulmove/comp/main/assets/series-of-reciprocals-of-powers-of-2.jpg" align="center"/>
 <br>
 ```
-% comp 0 100 1 .. [ 2 swap ^ inv + ] 0 fold
+% comp 0 100 1 to [ 2 swap ^ inv + ] 0 fold
   2
 ```